Bamboo-Cane/UnityGameProject-PC/README.md

 The game is in mandarin version.
 Feel free to download and try out the game on your PC ~

-Note: download the whole file and launch the Game.exe file to open the game
+Note: Download the whole file and launch the Game.exe file to open the game

 Download Link: https://drive.google.com/file/d/1_ezxqbGGmvDbqirL1DQJ55P7Vf0v5q_5/view?usp=sharing